Are there COVID-19 restrictions I should be aware of when I travel to meet my sponsored child?

 Will I need a passport and/or visa?
 And if so, how do I obtain these?

 A passport is required for all travel outside of Canada.
 If your trip requires a visa for Canadian citizens, you will receive instructions as to how (and when) to obtain this document.
 Note, that if you are not a Canadian citizen, it will be your responsibility to obtain the correct travel documents.
-Each traveler is responsible for the cost and schedule of obtaining the correct travel documents.
+Each traveller is responsible for the cost and schedule of obtaining the correct travel documents.

 I don’t want to go on an arranged trip.
 Is there another option to meet my Compassion child?

 Yes.
 We offer Custom Visits as an alternative to an arranged trip.
-For a Custom Visit, the traveler is responsible for all of their own travel arrangements and a Compassion Visits Specialist will help arrange for a day when you can meet your child, accompanied by a Compassion Host.
+For a Custom Visit, the traveler is responsible for all of their own travel arrangements and a Compassion Field Experience Specialist will help arrange for a day when you can meet your child, accompanied by a local Compassion Host.

 Do I need to get any immunizations?

 We are unable to give medical advice, so it is important to consult with your physician, local health department or Travel Clinic for information on required and recommended immunizations for the country where you will be travelling.

 What are the hotels like?